Why Making A Conscious Decision is Key to Personal Development

-Pick a path you are comfortable in trudging whether it is well travelled or less travelled.
-Perhaps, comfortable is the wrong word.
-The path may not be smooth.
+Pick a path you are comfortable in trudging, whether it is well travelled or less travelled.
+Perhaps, relaxing is the wrong word.
+The way may not be smooth.
 It may disturb you beyond the point of comfort.
 It may overturn every decision you have ever made up to this point.

 Yes, it could be as lumpy as suggested above.
 That is why many refuse to make a choice or procrastinate.
-Doing nothing and letting life unfold is easy and no one can say you made the wrong choice.
+Doing nothing and letting life unfold is easy, and no one can say you made the wrong choice.

-Because of the queasy feelings and the discomfort that change can bring, many just let circumstances decide.
+Because of the queasy feeling and the discomfort that change can bring, many just let circumstances decide.
 They just let it carry them like a plastic bottle in the tide.
-They just let it dump them into something and they accept whatever it is with a shrug saying "not my fault".
-This is the hand we were dealt, they say.
+They just let it dump them into something, and they accept whatever it is with a shrug saying, "not my fault."
+"This is the hand we were dealt," they say.
 THEY ARE NOT RESPONSIBLE FOR THE MESS THAT LIFE FLOWS AT THEM.

 You fear for so many reasons.
 So, you don't make any choice.
-When you just let things happen, you can at least say, it happened and so I wash my hands of the blame.
+When you just let things happen, you can at least say it happened, and so I wash my hands of the blame.

 It is the difference between being a spectator and being a player.
-Spectating is easy....two beers and it's on to the next game...no personal failure...and of course, no personal gain.
+Spectating is easy....two beers, and it's on to the next game...no personal failure...and of course, no personal gain.

 Has this happened to you?

 After the first semester, I knew engineering was not for me.
-I really didn't make a choice, I just drifted with the flow of buddies.
-I flopped into the easiest non choice giving me a fun life in College.
-I told myself, I studied very hard in grade school and high school, College is going to be fun.
+I didn't make a choice.
+I just drifted with the flow of buddies.
+I flopped into the easiest non-choice giving me a fun life in College.
+I told myself I studied very hard in grade school and high school.
+College is going to be fun.

-I had an easy time but I kept looking at my friends and my dissatisfaction with my life crept into me.
-I felt even then I was wasting whatever talents I had and so many other people kept reminding me.
+I had an easy time, but I kept looking at my friends, and my dissatisfaction with my life crept into me.
+I felt even then I was wasting whatever talents I had, and so many other people kept reminding me.
 This latter I hated, but I kept on with my choice and just drifted until graduation.

 So, look at yourself.
 Are you a spectator in the game of your own life or the lead player?
 Are you the plastic bottle in the tide or a boat with a motor and a clear direction?
 Don't wait till you're forty to take charge.